 Current service costs and interest costs on the benefit obligation are charged to income as they accrue.
-Past service costs, plan amendments, changes in assumptions, the net transitional asset amount and the cumulative unrecognized net actuarial gains and losses in excess of 10 percent of the greater of the benefit obligation or the fair value of plan assets are amortized to income on a straight-line basis over the expected average remaining service life of the active employees covered by the defined benefit plans range from 12 to 13 years.
+Past service costs, plan amendments, changes in assumptions, the net transitional asset amount and the cumulative unrecognized net actuarial gains and losses in excess of 10 percent of the greater of the benefit obligation or the fair value of plan assets are amortized to income on a straight-line basis over the expected average remaining service life of active plan members.
+The expected average remaining service life of the defined benefit plans range from 12 to 13 years.
 Pollard's funding policy is consistent with statutory regulations.